 The main precautions to prevent the spread of COVID 19 are social distancing, quarantine, and individual isolation.
-Experts recommend, based on a CDC study on Influenza, that best way to slow the spread of the disease, or “flatten the curve” is to practice social distancing, avoiding other people and opportunities to share germs.
+Experts recommend, based on a CDC study on Influenza, that the best way to slow the spread of the disease, or “flatten the curve” is to practice social distancing, avoiding other people and opportunities to share germs.

 What else do we know about COVID-19?
-There is still a lot unknown about the pandemic, but we will keep you up to date as best we are able.
+There is still a lot unknown about the pandemic, but we will keep you up to date as best as we are able.
 Below are a few “go-to” websites and some peer-reviewed studies.
 As you do your own research, please remember to practice critical thinking and carefully examine the source of the information and any motives that may be behind the information being shared.

 Center for Disease Control and Prevention (CDC)

 Wisconsin Governor Tony Evers declared a state of emergency on March 12, and has issued several emergency orders since then.
 You can view all of the orders on the governor’s website, and sign up to receive email alerts for new updates here.

 - Gov. Evers Emergency Order 12: Safer at Home Order — March 24, 2020